ShamWuo/ChurnGuard/CODE_OF_CONDUCT.md

 ## Contact

-If you are subject to or witness unacceptable behavior, or have any other concerns, please contact the maintainers at `security@churnguard.example` or open an issue marked **private**.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please contact the maintainers at `security@dunnr.example` or open an issue marked **private**.

 ## License and Attribution